ranaa96/Overenough-website/README.md

 <br>
 orgnizations also can book for an event to provide volunteers and food for it .
 <br>
-in overenough you can participate as a volunteer beside being donator.
+In overenough you can participate as a volunteer beside being donator.

 ## Technologies used